Recoskie/AI-Matrix/README.md

 }
 catch( e )
 {
-  alert( e ); //The error output is "Improper set format" if there are values other an numbers.
+  alert( e ); //The error output is "Improper set format" if FL64 is not loaded, or there are values other than base 2 numbers.
 }
 ```